yuukiii/examples/kafka-streams/README.md

 * And [further examples](src/main/java/io/confluent/examples/streams/).

 There are also a few **integration tests**, which demonstrate end-to-end data pipelines.
-Here, we spawn embedded Kafka clusters, feed input data to them, process the data using Kafka Streams, and finally verify the output results.
+Here, we spawn embedded Kafka clusters and the [Confluent Schema Registry](https://github.com/confluentinc/schema-registry), feed input data to them, process the data using Kafka Streams, and finally verify the output results.

 > Tip: Run `mvn test` to launch the integration tests.